adityaashuklaa/Docker/Readme.md

 ## More Commands
 -  docker exec => This command is used to execute a command inside a container.
+- docker images => Shows every image being present in your machine.

 ## Layers in Docker
 - In Docker, layers are a fundamental part of the image architecture that allows Docker to be efficient, fast and portable.
 A Docker Image is essentially built up from a series of layers, each representing a set of differences from the previous layer.